walt-id/waltid-examples/README.md

 <div align="center">
  <h1>walt.id identity examples</h1>
- <p>This repository contains a few examples to quickly get you started with the waltid-identity code API.
+ <p>This repository contains a few examples to quickly get you started with the waltid-identity SDK.
 </p>

 <a href="https://walt.id/community">